NeoAzareth/HHManagementWebApp/README.md

 9. Creates and emails all the users of a household a spreadsheet with the household report once all the users are done adding bills.

-The application requires these programs to function credits to their work:
+The application requires these programs to function credits to their original work:

 PHPMailer and all their contributors. <br>
 https://github.com/PHPMailer/PHPMailer